S3 method for simpr_tibble

 Similar to

-, the
+specify, the

-arguments can be
+model-fitting ... arguments can be

-arbitrary R expressions (purrr
+arbitrary R expressions (purrr-style

 lambda functions, see

-) to specify
+as_mapper) to specify

 fitting models to the data.
 The functions are